kiwi-cook/kiwi-cook/README.md

    python main.py -s -d
    ```

-   Your development server is now sizzling, ready to serve up some delicious recipes!
+   Your development server is now ready to serve up some tasty recipes!

 ### Client

 #### Start the Ionic App

-Let's bring the Taste Buddy experience to your kitchen:
+Bring Taste Buddy to life on your device:

 1. **Clone this Repository:**
    ```bash